 Instructors: Bill Muir and Bruce Walsh

-The analysis of linear models containing both fixed and random effects.
+Module description: The analysis of linear models containing both fixed and random effects.
 Topics to be discussed include a basic matrix algebra review, the general linear model, derivation of the mixed model, BLUP and REML estimation, estimation and design issues, Bayesian formulations.
 Applications to be discussed include estimation of breeding values and genetic variances in general pedigrees, association mapping, genomic selection, direct and associative effects models of general group and kin selection, genotype by environment interaction models.
+Assumes the material in Module 1, Probability and Statistical Inference, Module 5, Regression and Analysis of Variance.
 Background reading: Lynch, M. and B. Walsh.
 1998.
 Genetics and analysis of quantitative traits.
 Sinauer Associates.

 Module16 (SISBID Module 4): Unsupervised Methods for Statistical Machine Learning